Defining Coverage Thresholds

 3. Trace Unexecuted Branches

-Identify dead code paths using runner inspection flags.
-For Node.js environments, execute with --inspect and attach Chrome DevTools to step through conditional logic.
+Identify dead code paths by running tests with the --inspect flag and stepping through conditional logic.
 Alternatively, inject deterministic logging to verify branch traversal:

 // Temporary debugging injection